50 Years of Designing Places to Be and Belong

 Designing Through Y2K

-Meyer navigated Y2K-era uncertainty by working with multiple dot-com companies and delivering major design-build projects at Millennium II & III in Conshohocken.
+Meyer navigated the Y2K-era uncertainty by working with multiple dot-com companies and delivering major design-build projects at Millennium II & III in Conshohocken.
 The team led extensive risk assessment planning, helping clients prepare for potential disruptions.

 2001